 If you are interested in coding your car one of the questions that you might be asking is if car coding is legal?

 Car coding is usually used for unlocking hidden features in your car and giving it a personal touch!
 Typically, to do this, you can go to a mechanics workshop and have your car coded by technicians.
-However, the coding service is usually expensive – depending on features that you’d like to code you could be charged several hundred dollars.
+However, the coding service is usually expensive and depending on features that you’d like to code you could be charged several thousand dollars.

 Having this type of access to your car’s ECUs can make you wonder if this is legal.
-Well, in short, car coding is generally legal and therefore permitted.
-However, there are some points regarding legal concerns that you should consider and today we will dive deeper into these!
+In short, car coding is generally legal and permitted.
+However, there are some points regarding legal concerns that you should consider and today we will dive deep into these!